 Register of Electors

-You can view the Register of Electors at the Town Hall and some libraries.
+Contact us if you want to view the Register of Electors.
 A supervisor must be present and you can’t take a copy.

 Rolling Registration and the Annual Canvass

-You can ask to be included in the Register of Electors at any time.
-This is called rolling registration.
-If you are not sure whether you are on the register, or if your information needs updating, get in touch and we'll help you.
+You can register to vote at any time during the year, however there are deadlines for each monthly update.
+If you’re not sure whether you are on the register, or if your information needs updating, get in touch and we’ll help you.

-The annual canvass helps us to make sure that anyone who moved during the year, and didn’t apply to be on the Register, is not missed off when the Full Register is published, on December 1st.
+The annual canvass helps us to make sure that anyone who moved during the year, and didn’t apply to be on the Register, is not missed off when the revised register is published, on December 1st.

 How do I register?